 In this Pandas tutorial, we are going to learn how to convert a NumPy array to a DataFrame object.
 Now, you may already know that it is possible to create a dataframe in a range of different ways.
 For example, it is possible to create a Pandas dataframe from a dictionary.

-As Pandas dataframe objects already are 2-dimensional data structures, it is of course quite easy to create a dataframe from a 2-dimensional array.
-Much like when converting a dictionary, to convert a NumPy array we use the pd.DataFrame() constructor:
+As Pandas dataframe objects already are 2-dimensional data structures, it is of course relatively easy to create a dataframe from a 2-dimensional array.
+Much like when converting a dictionary, to convert a NumPy array, we use the pd.DataFrame() constructor:

 In the next two sections, you will learn about the NumPy array and Pandas dataframe.
-After that, you will get the answer to the question “How do you convert an array to a DataFrame in Python?”
-Here will see an example on the simplest way to create a dataframe from an array.
+After that, you will get the answer to the question, “How do you convert an array to a DataFrame in Python?”
+Here will see an example of the simplest way to create a dataframe from an array.
 In the next section, on the other hand, we will get into more details about the syntax of the dataframe constructor.
 Finally, we will look at a couple of examples of converting NumPy arrays to dataframes.
-In these, last, sections you will see how to name the columns, make index, and such.
+In these last, sections you will see how to name the columns, make an index, and such.

 Storing data in this way can make it easier to organize large amounts of data in a structure that is easier to work with.
-An NumPy array in two dimensions can be likened to a grid, where each box contains a value.
+A NumPy array in two dimensions can be likened to a grid, where each box contains a value.
 See the image above.
 If you need to, it is also possible to convert an array to integer in Python.
 That is if your NumPy array contains float numbers and you want to change the data type to integer.

-For most purposes, your observations (customers, patients, etc) make up the rows and columns describing the observations (e.g., variables such as age, gender, income, health status).
+For most purposes, your observations (customers, patients, etc.) comprise the rows and columns describing the observations (e.g., variables such as age, gender, income, health status).
 A Pandas dataframe is simply a two-dimensional table.
 As you may know, there are plenty of ways to create a dataframe.
 Most of the time, we import our data from a file.
 For example, we can read a CSV file to a Pandas dataframe or reading the data from Excel files.

-Now that we have an idea of what NumPy arrays and Pandas dataframes are, it may be obvious that converting one to the other is something that is very easy to do.
+Now that we have an idea of what NumPy arrays and Pandas dataframes are, it may be obvious that converting one to the other is very easy to do.

 To convert an array to a dataframe with Python you need to 1) have your NumPy array (e.g., np_array), and 2) use the pd.DataFrame() constructor like this: